Summary #

 Data sources #

-Due to the terms of service of major UK home realtors which don’t permit web scraping, I decided to use the Inside AirBNB website and filter the data on short-term rentals of entire flats or buildings for London, UK.
-For the purposes of this study, short-term rentals are those where the overnight stay is from 1 to 999 days.
+Due to the terms of service of major UK home realtors which don’t permit web scraping, I decided to use the Inside Airbnb website and filter the data on short-term rentals of entire flats or buildings for London, UK.
+The data set is anonymously scraped from Airbnb host profiles in a number of major international cities.
+The data for London itself can be found here at the webpage for London.
+The specific data set used in this analysis was scraped 11 December 2024.
+Because of planning regulations in the Greater London area made to protect communities and keep homes available, short-term rentals are limited to 90 nights per year.

 Exploratory data analysis #